-The number of households who seek the ability to change their Head of Household continues to decline.
-In 2015, very few participants choose to change the head of household, however for those who did, the HACSM self-Sufficiency Staff have been working closely with the families to establish individual training/goal plans and specific goals to help move from the need for housing assistance to economic self-sufficiency within their five-year term of assistance.
+The number of households who seek the ability to change their Head of Household (HOH) continues to decline.
+In 2017 less than 10 participants choose to change the head of household.
+For those who did follow through with the change in HOH, the HACSM Self-Sufficiency Staff have been working closely with the families to establish individual training/goal plans and specific goals to help move from the need for housing assistance to economic self-sufficiency within their five-year term of assistance.